idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 Forms are, of course, just lists which are a native :lname:`Lisp` type.
-Whatever the internal construction, the *printed* format looks like, uh, the input format.
+Whatever the internal construction, the *printed* format looks like, uh, the source code format.

 So, ``(foo a b)``, being a list of three elements, that is, a linked list of three *pairs*, has whatever internal format it has in